 Done in an issue of Marvel Adventures: Avengers, where the Avengers have to train a village to fight off a warlord and his minions.
 The Avengers fight along with the villagers in versions of their costumes modified to look as if they're villagers themselves, to try and make sure that the warlord won't just regroup and come back the moment he thinks the Avengers have left.

-Even more, Cap couldn't train them because it would tip the warlord off - he had Wolverine train them.
+Even more, Cap couldn't lead them because it would tip the warlord off - he had Wolverine lead them.
 It was like a dream come true to him.

 Done in a silly manner in the movie ¡Three Amigos!.
 The villagers couldn't do much except dig and sew, which was a problem since the heroes couldn't do much except pretend to be cowboys in silent movies.
 But with a plan cobbled together from the big finales of their various movies, a Rousing Speech that got a bit lost in the middle, and a lot of digging and sewing by the villagers, the day was saved.